globeandmail/fbpac-page/README.md

 { http-server; } & { sass --watch assets/css/main.scss assets/css/main.css; }
 ```

 Once that's done, you're good to go.
-You can see the webpage by visitin [localhost:8081] (or whatever port `http-server` tells you it's using).
+You can see the webpage by visiting [localhost:8081](localhost:8081) (or whatever port `http-server` tells you it's using).

 ### Deployment